Head and Neck Protocols

 Please check with your physician for additional protocols and/or information.

-1. E1305: A Phase III Randomized Trial of Cisplatin & Docetaxel with or without Bevacizumab in Patients with Recurrent or Metastatic Head & Neck Cancer
+1. E1305: A Phase III Randomized Trial of Cisplatin & Docetaxel with or without Bevacizumab in Patients with Recurrent or Metastatic Head and Neck Cancer

-2. RTOG 0920: A Phase III Study of Radiation Therapy (IMRT) +/- Cetuximab (C225) for Intermediate Risk Resected Head and Neck Cancer
+2. RTOG 0920: A Phase III Study of Radiation Therapy +/- Cetuximab for Intermediate Risk Resected Head and Neck Cancer

 The purpose of this study is to compare the effects, good and/or bad, of radiation therapy alone with radiation therapy and cetuximab on you and your cancer to find out which is better.
 In this study, you will get either radiation therapy alone OR radiation therapy and cetuximab.

-3. RTOG 1016: Phase III Trial of Radiotherapy Plus Cetuximab Versus Chemoradiotherapy in HPV-Associated Oropharynx Cancer
+3. RTOG 1016: A Phase III Trial of Radiotherapy + Cetuximab vs. Chemoradiotherapy in HPV- Associated Oropharynx Cancer

 The purpose of this study is to compare the effects, good and/or bad, of two standard treatments for head and neck cancer: radiation therapy and cisplatin or radiation therapy and cetuximab.
 The two treatments may be comparable in treating your cancer, but radiation and cetuximab may result in less severe side effects.

-Cisplatin is a classic chemotherapy drug.
 Cetuximab is a drug that blocks the epidermal growth factor receptor, a protein that affects cancer growth and many other functions.
-Radiation and cetuximab may result in less severe side effects.
-However, it is unknown whether it is equally effective as radiation and cisplatin for your type of cancer.